-Other news on the playing front,we’re headed to JazzAhead! in Bremen to play with the legendary Palle Mikkelborg and Carsten Dahl, It’s a treat to be playing the music of Palle and Carsten—what a sound.
+Last month, the WDR Big Band played at JazzAhead! in Bremen to play with the legendary Palle Mikkelborg and Carsten Dahl, It was a treat playing the music of Palle and Carsten—what a sound.
 I’ve been a big fan of Palle’s since I heard his work on the Miles album “Aura” back in the ’80s.

-In addition to the big band work, I’ve been playing a lot in small groups with Karolina Strassmayer, Martin Sasse, Thomas Rückert, Anne Hartkamp, and Marcus Bartelt—great players all.
+In addition to the big band work, I’ve been playing a lot in small groups with Ludwig Nuss, Karolina Strassmayer, Martin Sasse, Thomas Rückert, Anne Hartkamp, and Marcus Bartelt—great players all.